 The recipient of the 2020 Healing Power of Art excellence award from Manhattan Art International, New York, New York City, Dennis offers unique landscapes and natural world abstracts that capture the beauty and spirit of nature.

 Dennis's fine art has been included in solo and group gallery exhibitions, commercial installations and private home collections throughout the United States and internationally, and also in books, magazines, and multimedia worldwide including NOVA, PBS, National Geographic, Canon U.S.A., Portfolio Magazine Florida, and Blue Planet.
+Locally in Eastern Tennessee his work has been shown in the Arts in the Airport, National Juried Exhibition, Dogwood Fine Arts Exhibition, the Emporium Center, and Bliss Home Designs.
 His beautiful artwork is found in commercial installations and private home collections throughout the United States and internationally.
 Dennis Sabo Photography was rated Best of Houzz in 2020 in client satisfaction, the highest level for client satisfaction by the Houzz community.

 Dennis is considered to be a master at transforming an image into something the viewer can connect with emotionally.
 His painterly and emotionally charged photographs are reminiscent of the best works of art by the legendary Impressionists while capturing light and its effect on the landscape with a contemporary vibrancy and energy.
 Color and Light while at the fore front of his photography is not his only conscious art play.
 Most of his nature imagery is a microcosm of a subject so that collectors can emotionally relate to the artwork regardless where they live.